ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/README.md

 ## Introduction
 This repository contains various types of files which will help you in your Python course if you are following the book **Python Programming: Problem Solving, Packages and Libraries**
 The book has 20 chapters in the print/ Kindle format and another 5 chapters which can be downloaded from the McGraw Hill web site.
+These chapters are also available on GitGub [here](https://github.com/ag999git/Book-Python-Programming-Problem-Solving-Packages-and-Libraries/tree/master/Online-chapters-21-to-25)

 The repository has the following folders:-